Florencecoker/printf/README.md

 Dependencies 👫

-The _printf function was coded on an Ubuntu 14.04 LTS machine with gcc version 4.8.4.

 Usage, 🏃

 To use the _printf function, assuming the above dependencies have been installed, compile all .c files in the repository and include the header main.h with any main function.